 Research and clinical trials are continuous and ongoing, but hold a great deal of promise.

-If you are interested in incorporating cayenne pepper into your diet to help alleviate pain or to realize specific health benefits and deal with health problems, it is wise to consult your physician for medical advice.
+If you are interested in incorporating cayenne pepper into your diet to help alleviate pain, boost your immune system, or to realize specific health benefits and deal with health problems, it is wise to consult your physician for medical advice to learn about benefits and possible side effects.

 Got any questions?
 Ask away!
 I'm glad to try to help.
 Feel free to contact me anytime.